Fund Development Portfolio Manager

 SSA Human Resources fulfills all requirements as governed by MMBA to ensure employees are subject to fair employment conditions.
 The department maintains its commitment through the meet and confer or meet and discuss process in collaboration with Labor Relations, Union Representatives and SSA Departmental Personnel Officers.

-CIVIL RIGHTS COMPLIANCE
+CIVIL RIGHTS COMPLIANCE FOR CLIENTS

 The Civil Rights Compliance Program is governed by The California Department of Social Services and Division 21.
 The Civil Rights program ensures that all clients receive equal access to services and are free from discrimination and/or harassment due to a disability or protected class.
 The Civil Rights Coordinator investigations all matters of discrimination complaints from clients in addition to the following activity: